DaveBitter/graduation_internship/end_report.md

 #### Navigation

 I decided to start with navigation.
 The app needs to be able to navigate to all the screens that it needs to.
-I decided on using an industry standerd called React Navigation.
+I decided on using an industry standard called React Navigation.
 React Navigation offers me with all the functionality I needed.
 I build four stacks, a collection of screens in an order, for the app.
 The first stack was the dashboard stack.
 This stack was for all the screens of the monitoring part.
 The second stack was the search stack.
 This stack was for searching and viewing fleets and vehicles.
 The third stack was the notification stack for viewing notifications.
 The final stack was the settings stack with all the user settings.

 After setting this up I was ready to build the first few screens with the components it needed.